angr/angr-doc/analyses.md

 		self.avg = len(self._cfg.nodes) / len(self._cfg.function_manager.functions)
 ```

 After this, you can call this analysis using it's specified name.
-For example, `b.analyze('FuncSize')`.
+For example, `p.analyze('FuncSize')`.

 ### Analysis Resilience